Competition Law and Regulation in the Energy Sector Conference 2019

 Her experience in cases involving existing market power includes several market investigations: most recently the CMA’s investigation into Funerals on behalf of Memoria, the FCA’s investigation into Asset Management on behalf of Schroders, the CMA’s investigation into Energy on behalf of Centrica and Ofgem’s implementation of a domestic energy price cap on behalf of SSE.
 She has also provided advice in relation to several anti-competitive practices cases (e.g. in relation to excessive pricing in pharmaceuticals, rebate structures in postal services, as well as issues relating to gas flexibility, automotive spare parts, and espresso machines), and studies of the damages resulting from cartels (high voltage underground cables, air freight, GIS, wire harnesses, and synthetic rubber).

-She has appeared as an expert witness before the South African Competition Tribunal and the Swedish Market Court.
+She has acted as an economic expert before the UK High Court and Competition Appeal Tribunal and appeared as an expert witness before the South African Competition Tribunal and the Swedish Market Court.